ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to update the value of only part of the group configuration.

-The request payload has the same format of the POST request defined in {{configuration-resource-post}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
+The request MUST have Content-Format set to "application/ace-groupcomm+cbor" and its payload is a CBOR map.
+In particular, the request payload has the same format as that of the POST request defined in {{configuration-resource-post}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
 Within the CBOR map conveyed as request payload, the names of such application groups are specified by the 'app_groups_diff' field, which is encoded as a CBOR array that includes the following two elements.

 - The first element is a CBOR array, namely 'app_groups_del'.
 Each of its elements is a CBOR text string, with value the name of an application group to remove from the 'app_groups' status parameter.